Ian Khama: Interim term, 2008–2009

 In 2008, The Media Practitioners Act passed into Botswana law, and has been criticized as inhibiting free speech by several outlets.
-The bill's language seeks to encourage a more professional journalistic standard.
-The law has proven to be difficult to enforce or implement.
+The act's language seeks to encourage a more professional journalistic standard.
+The law has proved to be difficult to enforce or implement.

 In 2009, Khama appeared on CNN's African Voices which painted a positive picture of Khama, and named Botswana an African "success story".

 2009 general election

 In the 2009 Botswana general election, Khama was elected to the first of two terms as president.
 Politically, Khama's election campaign was dominated by internal squabbling in the Botswana Democratic Party (BDP), which was clearly divided into two major factions, the A-Team and the Barata Phati factions.
 The A-Team was led by President Khama, Jacob Nkate, the former minister of education, and the late former vice president Mompati Merafhe.
 The Barata Phati faction was led by former BDP secretary general Daniel Kwelagobe, formerly the chairman of the party, the late Gomolemo Motswaledi, and also retired former vice president Ponatshego Kedikilwe, who wished to bring about constitutional reform not only to the BDP but also to the country's constitution.
 In the run-up to the 2009 elections, Motswaledi, who gave up on his ambition to run for a seat in Serowe in order to make way for Ian Khama's brother, Tshekedi Khama II, was also excluded from representing Gaborone when he ran afoul of President Khama.
-Motswaledi lost a law suit against Khama when the High Court ruled that the president enjoyed constitutional immunity from litigation by virtue of his position.
+Motswaledi lost a lawsuit against Khama when the High Court ruled that the president enjoyed constitutional immunity from litigation by virtue of his position.
 After this incident, critics accused Khama of authoritarian tendencies; More than half of the BDP central Committee at one time felt that Khama had on many instances acted beyond his powers.
 Others, including Khama and his legal representation, said that he was simply instilling discipline as part of his role as the head of the party.

 Khama won 53.26% of the vote, and a majority of seats in the National Assembly.